Frequently Asked Questions (FAQ)

 Students are required to wear business casual attire during class.
 Casual days are allowed per approval from the instructors.
 Students are expected to have a suit for interview days, guest speakers, professional appearance checks, and for when students are contacted by employers for interviews.
 Remember to plan to dress for Minnesota seasons when attending The Travel Academy.
 Learn more about required dress.

-Both the 120-Hour Overview and 300-Hour Expanded program will give you an in-depth look at the entire travel industry.
-Both programs incorporate flight attendant, travel agent, cruise line training, and more!
-The programs are designed to educate you in all areas of the travel industry to better prepare you for many careers in the travel industry.
+You will get an in-depth look at the entire travel industry.
+Our programs incorporate flight attendant, travel agent, cruise line training, and more!
+The program is designed to educate you in all areas of the travel industry to better prepare you for many careers in the travel industry.

 - Flight attendant training